Skip to contents

 The following instructions allow you to load all information needed to simulate the AKAR4 model in R. More details on each of the following commands can be found in the article “Build your own model”.

-# This will print the file that will be used to run the ODE simulations
+This is the created file that will be used in simulations:

 The AKAR4 deterministic model is an ODE model that describes the evolution in time of the concentrations of compounds in the system.
 The following R commands will print the names of the compounds in the system and the corresponding default initial conditions.